 - Manufacturers of instant, rapid/quick rise and bread machine yeasts recommend .5 tsp yeast for each cup of flour for bread machines: Red Star Quick-Rise; Bakipan Fast Action and Bread Machine; SAF Gourmet Perfect Rise and Bread Machine.
 Fleishmann’s recipes on its web pages imply the same amounts of its instant Quick-Rise (Rapid-Rise) or its Bread Machine product, or more.
 This is 1.4 g. yeast per about 140 g. of wheat flour; the B% is 1%;

 Several online converters report: 1 cup, (48 tsp (US)) instant dry yeast = 136 grams; 1 tsp = 2.8 g.
 My average for 15 samples of 1 tsp of SAF Red was 2.8 g.
-I was able to scoop a few dozen samples, weigh them on a scale and verify the weight of a teaspoon.
+I scooped a few dozen samples, weighed them on a scale, and took the mean weight of my samples.

 Salt can be measured by volume with measuring spoons, but should be used carefully with level measurements.
 It is better to go by weight.
 The conversion rate is 1 teaspoon of table salt to 5.7 grams – the teaspoon that the recipe writer will have assumed.
 Table salt is not all the same – some is pretty finely ground and more dense.